George W. Bush: 43rd President: The Best and Worst President

 During his campaign, he promised to instill “compassionate conservatism.”
 He focused on education, tax relief, and volunteerism among faith-based and community organization.

-The same year that he was inaugurated, one of America’s greatest tragedies occurred on homeland.
+The same year that he was inaugurated, one of America’s greatest tragedies occurred on the homeland.
 That day was September 11, 2001.
 George H. W. Bush declared that his son faced the "greatest challenge of any President since Abraham Lincoln."

 On what would become known as 9/11, airborne terrorist attacks occurred against the World Trade Center, the Pentagon, and a thwarted flight that was supposed to focus on the White House or Capitol.
 Nearly 3,000 Americans were killed in that moment.